marcoromanelli-github/docs/software/virtual-env.md

 Rust uses Cargo, its package manager and build system, to manage dependencies and create isolated project environments.

 #### Setup Environment
-Create a new directory and intiialize it with Cargo.
+Create a new directory and intialize it with Cargo.
 This creates a new Rust project with its own Cargo.toml file for managing dependencies.

 1. Ensure Rust and Cargo are installed:
    ```bash